red-hat-storage/ocs-ci/docs/code_review.md

   rules noted in [Tracking of workarounds](./workarounds.md) page are followed.
 The person merging a workaround is responsible for checking that all information related to the workaround is correct.
+* MCG test cases should work on any cloud platform (AWS, Azure, GCP, ...).
+  Validation runs of MCG pull request should include runs of at least two such platforms to verify this assumption.